 And this is the report generated by P3 plugin profiler plugin, after deactivating all non-essential modules.

-You can see, after deactivating few Jetpack modules, my plugin load time, plugin impact, and MySQL queries decreased, and on a medium or high traffic websites, it’s a notable difference, as server load decreases.
-So, I believe this makes it clear, how much essential it is to disable unused Jetpack module.
+You can see, after deactivating a few Jetpack modules, my plugin load time, plugin impact, and MySQL query decreased, and on medium or high traffic websites, it’s a notable difference, as server load decreases.
+So, I believe this makes it clear, how essential it is to disable the unused Jetpack modules.

 Here are the list of modules, that I have deactivated: